illustrated with excerpts from rehearsals and the recording

 The shadow of Marbhan, the hermit and brother of a king, makes its first appearance; we will hear from Marbhan later.

-Some reflections on Medhbh’s new love interest follow (NOTE: these videos are from a recording session, not a performance; performances will be partially staged, with visual elements in progress (created and directed by Mark DeChiazza) to assist with the intelligibility of the text.
+Some reflections on Medhbh’s new love interest follow (NOTE: these videos are from a recording session, not a performance; performances are staged, with visual elements created and directed by Mark DeChiazza).

-But things start to get serious, and Medhbh denies that she has taken to the drink, or worse (please excuse my voice, attempting to stand in for Iarla!).
+But things start to get serious, and Medhbh denies that she has taken to the drink, or worse:

 “Let’s stir the pot!” say Medhbh in The Táin; internal machinations and scheming abound: